HowToLoveChina/neutronchain/README.md

 ### Use CLI

-Users could interact with iotex blockchain by
+Users could interact with neutronchain blockchain by

 ```
 ioctl [command]